 General LGA Hot Spots Incident times Offenders & Victims This crime has been stable for the past two years.
 The longer term declining trend is: 3.4% per year over five years 4.5% per year over ten years.
 36% (258) of these incidents occurred in the suburb of Wollongong, of which 44% (113) were linked with alcohol.
 34% of all incidents were linked with alcohol.
-34% of all incidents were linked with alcohol.
-Alcohol related non-domestic assaults show patterns of decline: 14% per year over two years Five year trend is stable 7.8% per year over ten years, to December 2019.
+Alcohol related nondomestic assaults show patterns of decline: 14% per year over two years Five year trend is stable 7.8% per year over ten years, to December 2019.
 The levels of alcohol related non-domestic assaults in Wollongong suburb have remained stable over the past five years, while significant declines have occurred beyond the five year trends.
-The rate of alcohol related non-domestic assaults in Wollongong suburb have remained stable over the past five years, while significant declines have occurred beyond the five year trends.
+The rate of alcohol related non-domestic assault in Wollongong LGA continues to decline mirroring the NSW declining trend.
 Non-domestic assaults occur in hot spot areas primarily situated in and around town centres.
 Wollongong suburb, as our CBD, is our predominant area of concern.
 Other hotspot locations include; Dapto, Warrawong, Bellambi, Port Kembla, Unanderra and Berkeley.
 These suburbs have seen a decline in this category over the last two years in line with BOCSAR and NSW Crime figures.
 Bottle shops have been highlighted as an area of concern by NSW Police.
 Peak time: In 2019 the most common times were: Saturday 6pm - midnight Wednesday midday - 6pm Sunday midnight - 6am.
 When: Summer period - December through to March was the peak time.
 February had the highest monthly recorded incidents.
-Where: Alcohol related non domestic incidents occurred: 34% licenced premises 26% road/street/footpath 25% residential premises.
-Offenders: 130 reported offender events relating to 234 incidents.
+Where: Alcohol related non domestic incidents occurred: 34% licenced premises 26% road/street/footpath 25% residential premises. • Offenders: 130 reported offender events relating to 234 incidents.
 70% (130) male offenders - 32% aged 40 and over - 26% aged 20-29 years - 19% aged 10-17 years.
 30% (55) female offenders 36% (20) were juveniles aged 10-17 years with the remainder spread relatively evenly across all female age groups.
 22% of incidents were young people under 18.
 33% (78) of incidents were linked with alcohol.
 The juvenile offenders were not linked with alcohol.
-Offender incidents of alcohol related assault have declined 5.4% per year over a ten year period.
-Victims: 821 reported victims.
-64% (528) male victims: - 37% (195) aged 40 and over 26% (139) aged 18-29 years.
+Offender incidents of alcohol related assault have declined 5.4% per year over a ten year period. • Victims: 821 reported victims: - 37% (195) aged 40 and over - 26% (139) aged 40 and over - 26% (139) aged 18-29 years.
+36% (292) female victims: - 34% (98) aged 40 and over - 29% (85) aged 18-29 years.
 36% of all victims were aged 40 and over.
 42% of adult victims were linked with alcohol.